 What are interstitial ads?

 Interstitial ads are interactive, full-screen ads that cover the interface of their host app or site.
-They are designed to appear between content, so they’re best placed at natural transition points or breaks, such as in between activities or game levels.
-Their full-coverage is what differentiates them from other ad types, like pop up, native, and banner ads.
+These ads appear between content, so they place at natural transition points or breaks, such as in between activities or game levels.
+Their full-coverage is what differentiates them from other ad types, like pop-up, native, and banner ads.